JoeDev37/textModifier/README.md

 # 🖋️ Text Modifier Web App

-This is a simple web application that lets users modify text appearance in real-time.
+This is a simple web application that lets users modify text appearance.
 You can adjust font size, colour, and font style using a clean and interactive interface.

 ## 🔧 Features